Do You Need to Winterize a Boat? What Happens if You Don’t?

 Winterization does not just have to occur in places that get rigidly cold, but in places that the temperature can drop to freezing even once or twice.
 If the water even has one opportunity to freeze, it will, and then you will be left to deal with the consequences.

-Common places that you need to winterize include your boat’s bilge, engine, plumbing, heating or cooling system, and any other component that could hold water.
+Common places that you need to winterize include your boat’s bilge, engine, faucets, plumbing lines, heating or cooling system, and any other component that could hold water.
 Left to the cold, even the smallest amount of water in these parts could leave major repercussions.

 Another component of winterizing your boat includes preparing parts that will not be used for prolonged periods of time.
 If you do not plan on taking a break from boating, this may not be as critical for you.